List of Tenkai Knights characters: Legendary beasts

-A gigantic dragon serving as the neutral defense system of the planet Quarton.
-It was once under the possession of Vilius and used to exterminate any target and wipe out several Corekai armies due to its incredible power.
-However, it was defeated and sealed into several fragments by the Tenkai Knights and only the White Dragon Key or the Black Dragon Key are required to unseal it.
-The team who commands the dragon depends on which key is used to awaken it (Black Key=Bad Dragon, White Key=Good Dragon).
+A gigantic and powerful dragon serving as the neutral defense system of the planet Quarton.
+It was once under the possession of Vilius and used to eliminate targets and Corekai armies.
+However, it was defeated and sealed into several fragments by the Tenkai Knights, with the White Dragon Key or the Black Dragon Key being required to unseal it.
+The team who commands the dragon depends on which key is used to awaken it, with the Black Key resulting in evil and the White Key resulting in good.
 When Villus returns, he steals the dragon cubes from the knights to revive it.
-But because Villus didn't use the Dragon Keys to revive the dragon it became unstable and split off by a single blow from Dromus, into 5 white (good) and black (bad) cubes in which the white cubes are absorbed by the Tenkai Knights & Dromus, and the black cubes to Villus respectively granting them their Elemental Titan modes.
-Later it is revealed that they can use the dragon cubes they absorbed to each summon a separate dragon, a good to the Tenkai Knights and an evil to Vilius (Both Summoned at the same time) for commands.
+However, because he did not use the Dragon Keys to revive the dragon, it became unstable and was split by Dromus' attack into five white (good) and black (bad) cubes.
+The white cubes are absorbed by the Tenkai Knights and Dromus and the black cubes are absorbed by Villus, granting them their Elemental Titan modes.
+It is later revealed that they can use the dragon cubes they absorbed to each summon a separate dragon, a good dragon for the Tenkai Knights and an evil dragon for Vilius.